 Employment and Volunteer Opportunities

-In hiring staff positions, including secretaries, paralegals, victim advocates and investigators, the District Attorney's Office utilizes the City and County of Denver's Career Service process.
+In hiring staff positions, including secretaries, paralegals, victim advocates, and investigators, the District Attorney's Office utilizes the City and County of Denver's Career Service process.
 These positions, when there is an opening, are posted on their website here.
 Once on the website, click on the City Jobs box, then enter Denver District Attorney in the search bar.

 Attorney positions are exempt positions that are filled through the Denver District Attorney's own hiring process.
 Applications for the position of deputy district attorney are accepted at any time.
 Learn more about entry level, lateral level or Family Violence Unit positions.
 To be considered for deputy district attorney openings, applicants should submit a cover letter and resume to: